MartinThoma/MartinThoma.github.io/content/2016-09-10-internet-traffic.md

 will be `wlan0` or `eth0` if you use a cable.

 I was mainly interested in WLAN.
 In my case, this is the interface `wlp3s0`.
-Now I have to enable monitoring of that interface:
+Now I have to enable monitoring of that interface.
+You might need super user (root) for that:

 ```bash
 $ vnstat -u -i wlp3s0